 Recruitment Plan

-Participant Selection: Participants will be chosen from the undergraduate student and the teaching staff at the University of Toronto.
-In general, they will be characterized by characteristics such as year of enrollment, gender, the field of study or expertise, and geographic location.
+Participant Selection: Participants will be chosen from the undergraduate student at the University of Toronto.
+In general, they will be characterized by characteristics such as year of enrollment, gender, the field of study, and geographic location.

 Outreach methods:

-Student: To recruit students, we plan to go around the three campuses and invite students to participate in the interview.
+To recruit students, we plan to go around the three campuses and invite students to participate in the interview.
 We may also reach out to personal acquaintances who are undergraduate students at the University of Toronto.

-Teaching Staff: To reach the teaching staff, we will send emails to the randomly selected professors across three campuses and ask about their availability and contact list for TA.
-Once we have a contact list for TA, we will randomly select at least 10 of them to send invites for participation in the interview.

-Administrative details: We will plan to recruit a minimum of 6 individuals for research, consisting of 3 students, 2 TAs, and 1 professor.
+Administrative details: We will plan to recruit a minimum of 5 students for research.
+When interviewing personal friends, we will interview them individually and record the interview, provided that the participant gives explicit consent.
+When interviewing individuals with no personal connection, we will interview them in a pair.

-Timeline: We plan to send out email invitations on Tuesday, May 24th.
+Timeline: We plan to send out email invitations on Thursday, May 26th.
 Then once we receive a response, we will decide upon a suitable date and time for an interview.
 We will ensure that every interview is finished before May 31st.

-Contingency Plan: We will schedule interviews for one additional person from the three groups: students, TAs and professors, so in the event of cancellation, we will have at least 6 people and satisfy our minimum quota.
+Contingency Plan: We will schedule interviews for one additional student, so in the event of cancellation, we will have at least 6 people and satisfy our minimum target.

-Draft Formative Research Study Instrument
+FINAL Formative Research Study Instrument

-Participant timeline

-When did you become a member of the University of Toronto?
+DemographicWhen did you become a member of the University of Toronto?

-Student: What is your current year of study?
-Which year of your study did COVID-19 emerge?

-Teaching staff: How many years have you been teaching?
-Which year of your teaching did COVID-19 emerge?

-Living situation (only student and undergraduate TA)

-Where were you living after COVID-19 broke out?
+What program are you currently in?

 What is your current year of study?

-Did you have to relocate or look for housing?
+Did you have to relocate or look for housing right after COVID-19 broke out?

+Where did you locate during the online learning?

-Did your living situation cause you additional stress during this time?
+How would you describe your feelings about your living situation during this time?
 Please elaborate.

-Study habits

-Students: Did you notice any change in your study habits?
-How did you adjust to online learning?

-Teaching staff: Did you notice any change in your students’ study habits?

-Yes: What do you think might be the cause of it?

-No: What about the frequency of going to office hours?
-Did you notice any difference in class participation and attendance?
-Any observations about the class atmosphere?

 Mental health

-Students: What could you comment on your current mental health circumstances under COVID-19, and how does it compare to the previous?
+What would you comment on your current mental health circumstances under COVID-19?

-Did you experience increased levels of anxiety, isolation, and sadness?
+How does it compare to the time before COVID-19?

 Worse, Better: What do you think might be the reason introduced this change?

-Similar: Do you have a time that you felt you struggled during the COVID-19?
-Either in academic or personal life.
+Do you have a time that you felt you struggled during the COVID-19?

-Teaching staff: How do you think the COVID-19 pandemic and its consequences affected your students’ mental health?
+Did you experience any unusual emotions during this time?

 Social networking

-Students: How did the COVID-19 outbreak affect your ability to social network?
+Did you feel sufficiently connected to your previous social circles during this time?

+Did you make any new friends during the pandemic?

-How did you make friends during the pandemic?
+Yes: How did you make new friends during the pandemic?

+No: Can you please elaborate?

-Were you feeling more isolated or alone during this time?
+Were you feeling more isolated during this time or just as usual?

-Did you feel involved in the University of Toronto community?
+Are there any extra-curricular activities at the University of Toronto that you re currently involved in?

-Teaching staff: How do you think students’ social life was affected by COVID-19?
-Did you provide any opportunities for students to be more engaged in social networking?

-Academic performance
+Are there any extra-curricular activitiesthat you would like to be involved in?

+If so, which ones?

+Academics

+Did you notice any change in your study habits?

-Students: Do you think the pandemic had an effect on your grades?
+Do you think the pandemic had an effect on your grades?

 How did you adjust to online learning?

 Do you prefer in-person, online, or hybrid models?
+Why?

+What do you think about your online learning atmosphere?